MakieOrg/Makie.jl/docs/examples/plotting_functions/mesh.md

 # We add some shift to demonstrate how UVs work:
 uv = gen_uv(0.0)
 # We can use a Buffer to update single elements in an array directly on the GPU
 # with GLMakie.
-They work just like normal arrays, but forward any updates written to them to the GPU
+They work just like normal arrays, but forward any updates written to them directly to the GPU
 uv_buff = Buffer(uv)
 gb_mesh = GeometryBasics.Mesh(meta(points; uv=uv_buff, normals), faces)

 f, ax, pl = mesh(gb_mesh,  color = rand(100, 100), colormap=:blues)
 wireframe!(ax, gb_mesh, color=(:black, 0.2), linewidth=2, transparency=true)
-f

 record(f, "uv_mesh.mp4", LinRange(0, 1, 100)) do shift
     uv_buff[1:end] = gen_uv(shift)
 end